-67. L. is a gay HIV+ man from Honduras.
+76. L. is a gay HIV+ man from Honduras.
 L. speaks Spanish and lives in Chicago, Illinois.
-(22-0155621)
+(22-0155621) \If interested in this case please contact Moises Lopez Soltero, LGBT Pro Bono Project Coordinator

-L. is a survivor of domestic violence.
-Around 2017, L. met his ex-husband, who soon after started abusing him.
-After getting married, the situation gradually worsened and L's family was unaware of the relationship.
-L's ex-husband would mock his weight, HIV positive status, and would even threaten to have L' deported.
-In addition to the verbal abuse, L. was also physically attacked.
-L, was bruised but did not report because he was ashamed.
-As a man, he felt like he had to be strong.
-On one occasion, L. did seek medical attention for the bruising, but the doctor assumed the bruisers were secondary effects of his HIV treatment.
-He obtained a divorce in 2022.
-Since obtaining the divorce, L. has cut off all means of communication and has been actively working with professionals to attain mental health related support.
-L. was ordered removed in abstentia in 2015.
+L. is a survivor of domestic violence eligible for VAWA protection.
+Around 2017, in his early twenties, L. met his now ex-husband, who abused him.
+L. hid the relationship from his family because he was uncomfortable disclosing his sexual orientation.
+After getting married, L.'s exhusband mocked his weight, HIV positive status, and even threatened to have L. deported.
+L.'s husband both verbally and physically abused him.
+His husband hit L. hard enough to bruise him, but L. did not report the abuse because he felt ashamed.
+On one occasion, L. did seek medical attention for the bruising, but the doctor assumed the bruises were secondary effects of his HIV treatment.
+L. divorced his abuser in 2022.
+Since obtaining the divorce, L. has cut off all means of communication and has been actively working with mental health professionals.
+Of note, L. was ordered removed in absentia in 2015.
 He entered as a minor and his family did not support him attending his court date.
-L is eligible for VAWA and a pro bono attorney will need to file a I-360 petition on behalf of L. Then, the PB can file a Motion to Reopen after the I-360 is approved to either terminate or seek adjustment with the Immigration Judge.
-NIJC will provide technical assistance through this process.
+L's pro bono attorney will need to file a I-360 petition on behalf of L. Then, the attorney can file a Motion to Reopen after the I-360 is approved to either terminate the case and seek adjustment before USCIS or seek adjustment with the Immigration Judge.